thiagostilo2121/Melina-Streak-TikTok-Bot/README.md

 ## 🌟 Créditos
 Creado con pasión por Thiago Valentín Stilo Limarino.
 Las pruebas del programa fueron llevadas a cabo por el autor y una persona más.

+Here is the translated text into English:

+---

 ## English

 ![Project Logo](main/icon.ico)

 **Created by:** Thiago Valentín Stilo Limarino
-**Creation Date:** 2/1/2025
+**Creation Date:** 1/2/2025
-**Release Date:** 11/1/2025
+**Release Date:** 1/11/2025
-**Current Version:** 1.1.1
+**Current Version:** 1.2.0
 **Social Media:** [Twitter/X](https://x.com/melina_stbot)

 ---

 ## 🔄 Introduction
-Melina Streak TikTok Bot is an automated tool developed in Python to maintain your TikTok streak with friends.
-Designed to be easy to use and highly customizable, this bot runs daily at the time you choose and sends automated messages to selected contacts.
+Melina Streak TikTok Bot is an automated tool developed in Python to maintain streaks of messages with your friends on TikTok.
+Designed to be user-friendly and highly customizable, this bot runs daily at your chosen time and sends automatic messages to your selected contacts.

 ---

-## 🔧 Main Features
+## 🔧 Key Features
-- • **Daily Automation:** Sends automated messages every day at a predetermined time.
+- • **Daily automation:** Sends automatic messages every day at a pre-set time.
-- • **Customizable Configuration:** Select the contact and message to send via configuration files.
+- • **Customizable configuration:** Select the contact and message to send through configuration files.
-- • **Chrome Profile Support:** Uses personalized profiles to avoid repeated logins.
+- • **Chrome profile compatibility:** Uses personalized profiles to avoid repetitive login verifications.
-- • **Multi-contact Support:** Manage multiple contacts using files in the `USERS` folder.
+- • **Multiple support:** Manage multiple contacts using files in the `USERS` folder.
+- • **Improved error and exception handling.**

 ---